stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/sequencerr.md

 ## Running the Analysis

-**SequencErr** application can be accessed from [https://platform.stjude.cloud/workflows/sequencerr](https://platform.stjude.cloud/workflows/sequencerr)

 !!! note
     This tool is intended free-of-charge for non-profit usages.
     Please contact [Dr. Xiaotu Ma](mailto:Xiaotu.Ma@stjude.org) for for-profit usages and modifications

-Please refer to the stepwise **instructions PDF [here](../../../files/guides/tools/sequencerr/SequencErr_Instructions.pdf)** or following steps to learn how to launch the workflow, hook up input files, adjust parameters, run analysis and inspect output files.
+Please refer to the following steps to learn how to launch the workflow, hook up input files, adjust parameters, run analysis and inspect output files.

-**Log in and Launch the (SequencErr)[https://platform.stjude.cloud/workflows/sequencerr]**
+**Log in and Launch the SequencErr**

+**SequencErr** application can be accessed from [https://platform.stjude.cloud/workflows/sequencerr](https://platform.stjude.cloud/workflows/sequencerr)

 ![](../../../files/guides/tools/sequencerr/Sequencerr_log_in_1.png)

+!!! caution "For Manuscript Reviewers only"
+    Please select **_DNAnexus account_** option to log in.

+    Follow the stepwise instructions available in the **PDF [here](../../../files/guides/tools/sequencerr/SequencErr_Instructions.pdf)** .

+General users please refer to the following instructions.

 ![](../../../files/guides/tools/sequencerr/Sequencerr_log_in_2.png)